-Only pre-validated and approved materials are to be imported to the site and will be subject to a thorough inspection to confirm the VENM or ENM classification.
+Only pre-validated and approved materials are to be imported to the site and will be subject to a thorough inspection to confirm the approved Tunnel Boring Material, VENM and ENM classification.

 A gatekeeper is to be present at the entry gate to the Site at all times when the gate is unlocked and open to traffic.
 No deliveries to the Site are to be made when the gatekeeper is not present at the gate.
 The gatekeeper will be responsible for recording and inspecting all deliveries of imported material to the site.
 This includes video surveillance for inspections of loads prior to entering the Site.